How To Become A Travel Nurse In 6 Steps|2024

 In order to sit for the examination, the individual must meet the following criteria:

 The above is for those applying for adult certification.
-Individuals interested in pediatrics or neonatal certifications will need to have direct care time in those fields.
+Individuals interested in pediatrics or neonatal certifications must have direct care time in those fields.

 How Long Does It Take To Become a Travel Nurse?